 He is the only person currently in the White House known to be under investigation.

 Some critics have called for Kushner's security clearance to be revoked, others say he should temporarily step aside while his ties to Moscow are being reviewed.

-The wider investigation into Russia's alleged election meddling is being led by Robert Mueller, a respected former FBI director who was given broad powers to pursue the case as a special counsel after Trump abruptly fired Comey on May 9.
+The wider investigation into Russia's alleged election meddling is being led by Robert Mueller, a respected former FBI director who was given broad powers to pursue the case as a special counsel.

 The Senate and House Intelligence committees are also leading their own investigations, but not with an eye to bringing criminal charges.

-Meanwhile, some leading Republicans cast doubts on the Post story's plausibility, suggesting the whole episode may be a Russian ruse to throw America's political system into an even deeper tailspin.
+Meanwhile, some top Republicans cast doubts on the Post's reporting, suggesting the whole episode may be a Russian ruse to throw America's political system into a tailspin.